 Hackett believes flying is similar to running — he has to be disciplined and rely on himself to get to his destination.
 Just like his casual runs through Rock Creek Park, flying allows Hackett to put aside his schoolwork for a few hours and appreciate the beauty of the world.

 Jim Ehrenhaft, the cross-country and long-distance track coach at St. Albans, said he is not surprised Hackett became a pilot so quickly.
-Throughout Hackett’s cross-country and track career, he has been self-driven and always seeking new challenges.
+Throughout Hackett’s cross-country and track career, he has been self-driven and seeking new challenges.

 “It’s been a natural thing for some of our runners to lose motivation at times,” Ehrenhaft said. “[Hackett] was more focused and determined than he had ever been.”